-Ms. McCreary is a seasoned executive with over 35 years of experience in business and management.
-She is the chief legal officer, corporate secretary and member of the management team of Sportradar Group AG, a multinational company that aggregates and analyzes sports data and provides services to a wide range of constituents in the sports and media worlds.
+Ms. McCreary is a seasoned executive with over 40 years of experience in business and management.
+She is the chief administrative officer, chief legal officer, corporate secretary and member of the management team of Sportradar Group AG (Sportradar), a multinational company that aggregates and analyzes sports data and provides services to a wide range of constituents in the sports and media worlds.
+Ms. McCreary leads the legal, enterprise risk, compliance and privacy functions, and is responsible for Sportradar's ESG/Sustainability program.
 Prior to joining Sportradar in June 2021, Ms. McCreary served as the chief legal officer, corporate secretary and a member of the executive committee of Fiserv, Inc., a fortune 500 global leader in payment and fintech where, from 2013-2021, she advised the CEO, board and business leaders on a broad array of business and legal matters.
 From 2010-2013, Ms. McCreary served as Fiserv's deputy general counsel.
 Prior to joining Fiserv, Ms. McCreary was a partner at Bryan Cave LLP where she represented commercial, retail, financial and insurance companies.
 She began her career in financial services in 1982, holding positions at Citicorp Person to Person and Metmor Financial, then a subsidiary of Metropolitan Life Insurance Company.
 Ms. McCreary earned a bachelor's degree from Western New England College and a J.D. from Washburn University School of Law.